josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

    - **Resource group**: Select the resource group you previously created.
    - **Region**: The region where your Azure resources will be created.

-   - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment, such as your initials followed by the current date in YYYYMMDD format (ex. `klf20211031`).
+   - **Unique Suffix**: This unique suffix will be used naming resources that will be created as part of your deployment, such as your initials followed by the current date in YYYYMMDD format (ex. `klf20211031`).
 Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.

    ![The form is configured as described.](media/arm-template.png "Deploy Azure resources")